Article Last Updated: December 2023

 Although tooth researchers have said on numerous occasions that using fluoride gel treatment is only used in patients at increased risk of tooth decay, many dentists still apply fluoride gels regardless of patient risk.

-The fluoride gel procedure requires the patient to hold a dish for 4 minutes and use an extremely concentrated acid fluoride gel (12,300 ppm).
 Due to the high acidity of the fluoride gel, the salivary glands produce a large amount of saliva during treatment, making it extremely difficult (for both children and adults) to avoid ingesting the gel.

 7. Eat More Fresh Foods and Less Processed Foods.